physion/ovation-docs/source/getting_started.rst

 Adding a new `Project`
 ######################

 This section shows you how to add a new `Project` object to the database.
-Projects are top-level entities in the Ovation data model, and are used to organize Experiment data.
-Projects may contain many Experiments, and Experiments can belong to many Projects.
+Projects are top-level entities in the Ovation data model, and are used to organize related Experiments.
+Projects may contain many Experiments, and Experiments can belong to more than one Project.

 .. image:: _static/full_screen_before_project_insert_project1.png
    :width: 60%

-To add a new `Project`, right click on the Ovation browser window and select 'Insert Project..'.
+To add a new `Project`, right click on the "Project Navigator" browser window and select 'Insert Project..'.

 .. image:: _static/insert_project_wizard1.png
    :width: 60%

 Follow the wizard to set the name, start time, and purpose for your Project.
-The purpose may be as general or specific as you want, although it generally should correspond to the hypothesis being tested in this Project.

 .. image:: _static/full_screen_after_project1.png
    :width: 60%

-Now that we have inserted a Project, it's time to start adding Sources to the Project.
+If you do not see the new Project in the "Project Navigator" after finishing the project insertion wizzard, choose :menuselection:`Tools --> Reset Query` to refresh the display.

 .. _sec-new-source: